rockysaikia730/ODE_Solver/README.md

    - `function_shape` the shape of the right hand side tensor
    - `derivative_expressions` the Jacobian expressions if supplied
    - `derivative_shape` the shape of the Jacobian
+   These are used to create the instance of a parsed function, and only serve as a storage for when the reader has not yet constructed the function.

 Finally, `OdeRawData` contains the initial condition:

 - `y0` a `DynamicTensor` that represents the initial state of the system
+- `func_` which is a shared constant pointer to a function instance, created from the function parameters.

 All fields in `OdeRawData` are written exactly once by the reader and are then consumed by the `Ode` constructor.
 The structure remains passive and does not attempt to interpret or validate the contents.

 ---
 ### 1.1.3 The `Ode` Class

 The `Ode` class represents the full definition of an ordinary differential equation problem.
-It is constructed either directly from numerical values or indirectly from data supplied by a reader.
-Its main role is to gather all components required to describe the initial value problem and to provide uniform access to them for the solvers.
+It is constructed either directly from numerical values or from data read by a reader.
+Its main role is to gather all components required to describe the initial value problem.
+Thereofre, it does not save the numerical parameters required to solve it.
+An `Ode` has as attributes:

-An instance of `Ode` always stores:

 1. the initial time `t0`
 2. the initial condition `y0` as a `DynamicTensor`
 3. a name used to identify the system
 4. a pointer to a `Function` object that represents the right hand side
 5. an optional derivative function, supplied indirectly through the `Function` interface
-6. an optional `RootFinder` strategy for implicit solvers
+6. an optional `RootFinder` for implicit solvers.

-The class offers several constructors in order to support different creation scenarios:
+See the class diagram above.

+An `Ode` can be created by:
 - constructing directly from numerical values and a `Function`
 - constructing from scalar initial conditions, which are promoted to a rank one tensor
 - constructing from a `Reader`
 - constructing from an `OdeRawData` structure
 - copying from another `Ode`

-Once constructed, an `Ode` instance exposes the following responsibilities:

-1. **Storing the initial conditions**
-   The initial time and initial state tensor are stored internally and accessed through `GetTimeIn` and `GetCondIn`.
-   These values remain unchanged throughout the lifetime of the solver unless explicitly modified through setter methods.

-2. **Holding the right hand side function**
-   The pointer `func_` stores a `Function` instance that represents the map
-   $$
-       f(t, y) = \frac{\mathrm{d}y}{\mathrm{d}t}.
-   $$
-   The method `Evaluate` forwards the request directly to this function and returns its value as a `DynamicTensor`.

-3. **Storing and providing access to the derivative**
+An `Ode` holds a pointer to a function (const, so that it cannot be modified) and we can evaluate said function through the `Evaluate` method.
+This forwards the request directly to this function and returns its value as a `DynamicTensor`.
+The `Ode` also provides access to the gradient of the function through the `Grad` method.
-   The class supports analytical gradients of the right hand side through
-   $$
-       \nabla f(t, y).
-   $$
-   This is accessed through the method `Grad`.
-Internally, this is delegated to the derivative implementation provided by the `Function`.

-4. **Providing a root finding strategy**
-   The optional `RootFinder` pointer is available for implicit solvers that must solve internal nonlinear systems.
-This is not provided by the reader and has remained unused for the time being.
-The `Ode` class does not perform any root finding itself; it simply stores the strategy for use by the solver.

-5. **Providing safe access to its data**
-   The class contains getter methods for:
-   - the initial time
-   - the initial condition
-   - the system name
-   - the right hand side function
-   - the root finder strategy

-   These methods ensure that solver classes can reliably access all required information without modifying it unintentionally.

-The `Ode` class performs only limited validation.
-It assumes that the data provided by the reader or by the user is correct and consistent.
-It does not check the compatibility between the right hand side and the derivative function, nor does it verify the size of the tensors involved.
+The `Ode` class verifies the size of its function and the validity of the initial condition (if one of them is changed through a getter or setter) by calling upon the evaluate method of the function and passing the initial condition as parameter.
+This assumes the evaluate method of the function internally checks the validity of the argument.
+No check is done on the validity of the derivatives.
 Another shortcoming of the class is that we do not use the `RootFinder` for anyhting in the ode class, and the name of the `Ode` is also redundant for the time being.

 ### Running the Ode Unit Tests
 The unittests can be run in the exact same way as the reader tests.
 In fact, all future tests are ran by those commands.